smeekes/bootUR/README.md

 multivariate time series with different start and end dates (unbalanced panels) are allowed. `bootUR` provides a simple function to check if your data contain missing values.
-We will illustrate this on the `MacroTS` dataset of macreconomic time series that comes with the package.
+We will illustrate this on the `MacroTS` dataset of macroeconomic time series that comes with the package.

 ``` r